 Here's the thing: this mask is so powerful that if you leave it on too long, it can actually turn your hair violet.
 I actually found this to be a good thing, because it turns out, allowing your hair to become slightly violet preserves that silver-white effect for longer.
 With each wash, the violet becomes more and more subtle, leaving you with the perfect shade of silver.
 Of course, you can leave it on less long — the brand recommends anywhere from between five and 30 minutes.

-7. A More Affordable Toning Mask That Comes With A Leave-In
+7. Bonus: A More Affordable Toning Mask That Comes With A Leave-In Treatment

 Another great purple mask for platinum, grey, white, and light blonde hair is this one from Pravana.
 It contains ingredients like cocoa butter, coconut oil, and glycerin to hydrate and soften damaged hair, as well as a dual-violent brightening system to eliminate brassy and yellow undertones.
 But that's not all: it also comes with the brand's leave-in treatment mist, which further brightens, detangles, and enhances blonde hair.
 Both of these formulas are sulfate-free, so it's safe to use on both dry and chemical- and/or keratin-treated hair.